-Of these fictitious entities, many will be found, which,-they being, each of them, a genus generalissimum,-the names are consequently incapable of receiving what is commonly understood by a definition, viz. a definition per genus et differentiam.
-But, from their not being susceptible of this species of exposition, they do not the less stand in need of that species of exposition, of which they are susceptible.
+Of these fictitious entities, many will be found, of which, they being, each of them, a genus generalissimum, the names are consequently uncapable of receiving what is commonly understood by a definition, viz. a definition per genus et differentiam.
+But, from their not being susceptible of this species of exposition, they do not the less stand in need of that species of exposition, of which they are susceptible.+

-By any person-should there be any such person-to whom the ideas thus hazarded, present themselves as having a substantial footing, in the creation of things on the one hand, and the nature of language on the other,-it will probably be admitted, that a demand exists for an entirely new system of Logic, in which shall be comprehended a theory of language, considered in the most general point of view.
+By any person,-should there be any such person to whom the ideas thus hazarded, present themselves as having a substantial footing, in the nature of things on the one hand, and the nature of language on the other,-it will probably be admitted, that a demand exists for an entirely new system of Logic, in which shall be comprehended a theory of language, considered in the most general point of view.
 For the construction of such an edifice, a considerable proportion of the materials employed in the construction of the Aristotelian system of logic, would be indispensably necessary.
-But in this very supposition is included the necessity of taking to pieces the whole mass of that most elaborate, and, considering its date, justly
+But in this very supposition is included the necessity of taking to pieces the whole mass of that most elaborate, and, considering its date, justly admired and venerated monument of human industry and genius.